Services to Help Solve Your Challenges

 Aimee Pingenot Key | October 10, 2023

 Congratulations on your engagement or marriage!
 Before you embark on this exciting chapter of your life, it’s important to understand the essential steps involved in getting your marriage license in Texas and, if applicable, changing your name after marriage.
 This comprehensive guide will provide you with all the information you need, from where and when to apply for your marriage license to the process of updating your name after the big day.
-Whether you’re a Texas resident or planning a destination wedding in the Lone Star State, this guild provides instructions and valuable insights to ensure a smooth and memorable experience.
+Whether you’re a Texas resident or planning a destination wedding in the Lone Star State, this guide provides instructions and valuable insights to ensure a smooth and memorable experience.

 When it comes to obtaining your marriage license in Texas, here’s what you need to know: